Legrandgroup/remote-access-tunnelling-dev/INSTALL.md

 An RDV server account must now have been reserved and configured on the RDV server before continuing on these instructions.
 If this is not the case, please follow the related procedure on the RDV server instructions.
 The tunnelling device must now be configured to use the UNIX account, so that the scripts will authenticate using that account username.
-In order to do this, add a line in file `~/.profile`, that will set the appropriate environment variable:
+In order to do this, add a line in file `~/.profile` (as user pi), that will set the appropriate environment variable:

 For a master RPI, for example, if the username created on the RDV server is *rpi1111*:
 ```